A Guide To Holidays Away from Home – Celebrating Abroad

 A Guide To Holidays Away from Home

-Your first few months abroad are going to be exciting.
+Your first few months abroad are going to be exciting, but celebrating the holidays away from home is always the biggest hurdle that new teachers have to cope with.
 You’ll be meeting so many new people, names and faces will begin to get mixed up.
 You’ll have trouble remembering the names of delicious foods you eat, but will somehow pick up words and phrases of the foreign language without even trying.

 Between the new places and experiences that you’ll meet, you’ll be too full of happy jitters and joy that you’ll kind of just forget to be homesick.
 (At least that’s how I felt when I first arrived in Asia two years ago, but everyone’s experience is different.)

 It’s not going to be around late fall and early winter that those tiny little pangs of homesickness start to prick your heart and tummy.
 Don’t worry, though.
-It’s perfectly natural to feel that way, and you have this handy guide to help you survive the first fits of homesickness.
+It’s perfectly natural to feel that way, and you have this handy guide to help you survive the first fits of homesickness during the holidays.

 Maybe in the country you’re in they don’t celebrate your favorite holiday.
 That’s ok!
 Use that absence as a teaching opportunity.
 Decorate your classroom, plan themed lessons, and have arts and crafts.